Medicinal Herbs and ADHD

 Oxygen

 The brain is the body’s center of communication, and with proper access to oxygen, the brain is best positioned to function optimally.
-The amount of oxygen in the brain and the entire body depends on breathing rates, blood circulation, and a protein in blood called hemoglobin – which is responsible for carrying oxygen throughout the body.
-Lifestyle habits like physical activity can increase oxygenation in the body; additionally, taking deep breaths, meditating, and potentially being around plants regularly can help improve oxygen levels in the body and brain.1
+The amount of oxygen in the brain, and in the entire body, is dependent on breathing rates, blood circulation, and a protein in blood called hemoglobin – which is responsible for carrying oxygen throughout the body.
+Lifestyle habits like physical activity can increase oxygenation in the body; additionally, taking deep breaths, meditating, and potentially being around plants on a regular basis can help improve oxygen levels in the body and in the brain.1

 Fuel